Ted Turner: Atlanta Braves

 For most of his first decade as owner of the Braves, Turner was a very hands-on owner.
 This peaked in 1977, his second year as owner.

 Turner was suspended for one year by Commissioner of Baseball Bowie Kuhn on January 3, 1977, for his actions while pursuing the signing of free agent outfielder Gary Matthews from the San Francisco Giants.
 Matthews signed a five-year, $1.875 million contract with the Braves on November 18, 1976.
 Kuhn's actions stemmed from remarks made by Turner to then-Giants owner Bob Lurie during the 1976 World Series.
 In addition, the Braves were also stripped of their first-round selections in the June 1978 draft of high school and college players.
 Turner, however, successfully appealed the suspension and Kuhn relented and reinstated the draft selections, one of which would turn out to be Bob Horner from Arizona State University.

-On May 11, 1977, with the team mired in a 16-game losing streak, Turner sent manager Dave Bristol on a 10-day "scouting trip" and Turner himself took over as interim manager—the first owner/manager in the majors since Connie Mack.
+On May 11, 1977, with the team mired in a 16-game losing streak, Turner sent manager Dave Bristol on a 10-day "scouting trip" and Turner himself took over as interim manager – the first owner/manager in the majors since Connie Mack.
 He ran the team for one game (a loss to the Pittsburgh Pirates) before National League president Chub Feeney ordered him to stop running the team.
 Feeney cited major league rules which bar managers and players from owning stock in their clubs.
 Turner appealed to Commissioner of Baseball Bowie Kuhn, and showed up to manage the Braves when they returned home.
 However, Kuhn turned down the appeal, citing Turner's "lack of familiarity with game operations."

 In the mid-1980s Turner began leaving day-to-day operations to the baseball operations staff, and the team (still under Turner's ownership) won the 1995 World Series.

-The Atlanta Braves were sold by Time Warner (which had assumed control after the merger with Turner Broadcasting) to Liberty Media in 2007.
+The Atlanta Braves were sold by Time Warner (which had assumed control after the merger with Turner Broadcasting System) to Liberty Media in 2007.